hyperionix/docs/content/guide/package-4.md

 My Process Created: 1
 ```
 Here we generated an event for blocked process creation and another event for successful process creation.

+Follow [the last](package-5) part where we will show how to inject the probe into a process for testing.